 The overall EMS must be periodically reviewed by Top Management for effectiveness, suitability, and adequacy.
-The corporate Quality Systems Administrator formally leads a management review meeting with the Executive Team to evaluate the effectiveness of the EMS on an annual basis, following the process outlined in TS-MOP-119 which includes inputs and outputs to the review.
+The EHS Manager formally leads a management review meeting with the Executive Team to evaluate the effectiveness of the EMS on an annual basis, following the process outlined in TS-MOP-119 which includes inputs and outputs to the review.
 The review focuses on the overall effectiveness of the EMS to support all commitments in the policy and to achieve the objectives, and the company's efforts to remain in complete compliance with appropriate environmental laws and regulations.
 The review process identifies necessary resources and funding required for the next year.

-Records of the management review meetings are filed in the Quality Department.
+Records of the management review meetings are filed in the public drive under the Management Review folder.